chrisluedtke/divvy-data/README.md

 df = df.loc[df['id'].duplicated(keep=False)]
 ```

-### License
+### Data Usage Limitations

-If you find this repository helpful in your own analysis or project, please cite my name and repository URL.
-This repository is not affiliated, approved, endorsed, or sponsored by Motivate.
-See [Divvy's Data Liscense Agreement](https://www.divvybikes.com/data-license-agreement).
+This package does not host or directly provide data, except as cited in analysis notebooks.
+When using Divvy data, follow [Divvy's Data License Agreement](https://www.divvybikes.com/data-license-agreement).